leriivt/iqp-UWB-mmWave-audio-localization/Murata_AoA_Calibration/README.md

 **Check the COM port of the UWB board by searching "device manager" in Windows start and open the application.**

-Should see the COM port listed under the Ports section
+Should see the COM port listed under the *Ports* section as *Universal Serial Port*.

 run: (make sure to change the COM port to the correct number)
 ```bash